tonym128/tonym128.github.io/_posts/2019-02-17-defcon-26-there-and-back-again.markdown

 ## Where to from here ?

-I've actually started hacking with hardware a bit more and the interest there has grown quite a lot for me, I'm hoping to have a project to show off soon, but it is a "When it's done" type affair.
+I've actually started hacking with hardware a bit more and the interest there has grown quite a lot for me, I'm hoping to have a project to show off soon, but it is a "When its done" type affair.

 Everyone always says your first DefCon is a whirlwind of experiences that you just get swept up in, and this was certainly true for me, I'd like to go again sometime, and knowing what I now know, prepare a bit better, see a bit more, learn a bit more, hopefully maybe  even teach some people some stuff.